GENERAL LLM Pick the Program that Works for You

 Most LLM students opt for the General Program because it provides the most flexibility to take the courses they want in pursuit of their professional interests and personal aspirations.
 Many LLM students also choose the General Program to qualify for a bar examination in one of the United States jurisdictions (Massachusetts or New York, for example) that admit lawyers trained outside the US.
-Whether you are a US- or internationally trained lawyer looking for individualized professional growth or a candidate for a US bar exam, Northeastern’s General Program offers what you need to do what you want: to advance your professional goals and to make a difference in the world.
+Whether you are a US or internationally trained lawyer looking for individualized professional growth or a candidate for a US bar exam, the General Program offers a foundation for you to advance your professional goals and to make a difference in the world.

 The General LLM Program lasts 12 months.
 You may start in May and graduate the following May, or start in August and graduate the following August.
-To start in May you should apply by February 1.
-To start in August you should apply by May 1.
+To start in May, you are encouraged to apply by February 1.
+To start in August, you are encouraged to apply by May 1.

 The General LLM Program, which requires the completion of 33 quarter credits, features:

-- A Minimum of Required Courses: LLM students in the General Program who obtained their first law degree outside the US benefit from three foundational courses: Legal Research, Legal Writing and Introduction to the US Legal System, which provide the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.
+- A Minimum of Required Courses: LLM students in the General Program who obtained their first law degree outside the US benefit from three foundational courses: Legal Research and Writing I & II as well as Introduction to the US Legal System, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.

-- Co-op: All LLM students in good academic standing spend a full quarter (10-11 weeks) completing a full-time legal practice experience.
+- Co-op: All LLM students in good academic standing spend a quarter (10-11 weeks) completing a full-time legal practice experience.
 Co-op is an integral part of the LLM curriculum — no less important than your 33 credits of course work.
 Northeastern has developed placement opportunities with law firms, companies, clinics, court houses, government agencies, community organizations, NGOs and advocacy groups around the world.
 Where you do your co-op — where in the world and where within the profession — is up to you.
-A professional development advisor in our Center for Co-op and Professional Advancement will work with you to define where you want to go on co-op and refine how you present your qualifications.
+The LLM Associate Director, Professional Development, Meredith Aherne will work with you to define where you want to go on co-op and refine how you present your qualifications.
 Together, you will find the co-op opportunity that best meets your unique goals.